Spruce Up Your Kitchen With These Decorating Tips

 And don’t forget about task lighting — especially overhead track lighting — since it provides ample illumination for workstations and counters.

 Another great option is to install skylights.
 Skylights let natural sunlight stream right down into the kitchen, eliminating the need for artificial sources of heat and providing valuable warmth during cold months.
 In addition to reducing energy costs, skylights allow homeowners to enjoy outdoor views and sunshine inside.

 Look for gadgets that serve multiple purposes.

 For example, a colander can double as a vegetable holder and a wire rack conveniently stores cut vegetables after washing.
-Plus, many devices come with removable parts that can be stored easily when they’re not needed.
+Plus, many Amazon kitchen gadgets come with removable parts that can be stored easily when they’re not needed.